-In times of uncertainty we could all use a helping hand.
-Here’s a great tip if you’re already using Dynamics 365 and you have a need to create forms, quizzes or surveys.
+In times of uncertainty, we could all use a helping hand.
+Here’s a great tip if you’re already using Microsoft Dynamics 365 and you have a need to create forms, quizzes or surveys.
 Did you know that you also have free access to use Forms Pro? … Well, you’re not the only one, it seems a lot of Dynamics users are completely unaware of this really cool bonus.
+An excellent tool if you’re serious about customer experience and customer feedback.

 What is Forms Pro